 Adventure, explore, and experience.
 These are the theme words for our family summer of adventure.
 In my last post, we kicked it off with an Easter Sunrise Service on top of Schweitzer Mountain Ski Resort’s Great Escape Quad.
 Spring break has now arrived at our household and so have 10 days of adventure opportunities.

-I was inspired by this article about an “epic” water fall road trip in north Idaho.
+I was inspired by this article about an “epic” waterfall road trip in north Idaho.
 The article featured 9 waterfalls in the panhandle of Idaho.
-It was my goal explore the water falls in our area that we could access with the children in individual day trips.
+It was my goal to explore the waterfalls in our area that we could access with the children in individual day trips.
 We packed up and headed north for a day trip to Copper Falls about 25 miles north of Bonners Ferry, Idaho.
-It was a beautiful drive up Hwy 95 and the trail head was easy to access; a short 2 mile off the highway.
+It was a beautiful drive up Hwy 95 and the trailhead was easy to access; a short 2 mile off the highway.
 The trail into Copper Falls was mild and well maintained.
 It was an easy outing for our kiddos to hike.
 They were still ready for more waterfall hunting when we finished this hike.
 We had fun on the bridges that cross the creek below the falls on the loop trail.

 The evening went along wonderfully until Emily misjudged the height of the log she was jumping, tripped and landed on her head on a rock.
 There was some blood and lots of tears involved, but after cleaning it up the damage was minute.